 On this page:

-The Department of Chemistry offers programs leading to the Bachelor of Arts, Bachelor of Science, and Master of Science degrees in chemistry.
+You can pursue a Bachelor of Arts, Bachelor of Science, or Master of Science degree in chemistry at Wright State.
 The Bachelor of Science in Education degree with a concentration in chemistry is also available.
-The Bachelor of Arts curriculum is designed to prepare undergraduate students for careers as professional chemists, entrance into medical or dental school.
-However, the Bachelor of Arts in Chemistry program is not designed to prepare students for entry into graduate school for chemistry.
-The Bachelor of Science American Chemical Society (ACS) certified program is best suited to prepare students for a graduate program in chemistry.
-All of the programs are flexible and permit the options of a heavy concentration in chemistry courses or a combination of a chemistry major with extensive course work in allied (other sciences) or non-allied (business, arts) areas.
-In order for students to develop their academic programs to meet specific needs and individual interests, they should consult an academic advisor.
+You can prepare for a career as a professional chemist, or entrance into medical or dental school, through the Bachelor of Arts program.
+However, the Bachelor of Arts in Chemistry program is not designed to prepare you for entry into graduate school for chemistry.
+If you wish to prepare for graduate studies in chemistry, your best option is the Bachelor of Science program, certified by the American Chemical Society (ACS).
+All programs are flexible and permit you to choose a heavy concentration in chemistry courses or a combination of a chemistry major with extensive coursework in allied (other sciences) or non-allied (business, arts) areas.
+Consult an academic advisor to develop an academic program to meet your specific needs and individual interests.

-The Bachelor of Arts degree candidate is required to complete the chemistry, mathematics, and physics course sequences in the following program outlines.
-The general elective requirement may be satisfied with any course sequence in the College of Science and Mathematics or the College of Engineering and Computer Science, including additional chemistry courses, life sciences courses or individual research projects (CHM 4990).
+If you are a Bachelor of Arts degree candidate, you are required to complete the chemistry, mathematics, and physics course sequences in the following program outlines.
+The general elective requirement may be satisfied with any course sequence in the College of Science and Mathematics or the College of Engineering and Computer Science, including additional chemistry courses, life sciences courses, or individual research projects (CHM 4990).

-Chemistry majors who are Bachelor of Arts degree candidates are also required to earn 18 credit hours outside the Colleges of Science and Mathematics and Engineering and Computer Science.
+If you are a chemistry major who is a Bachelor of Arts degree candidate, you are also required to earn 18 credit hours outside the Colleges of Science and Mathematics and Engineering and Computer Science.
 This requirement may not be satisfied with Wright State Core requirements.